 If everyone in America could be impacted by the realisation that G-d is sovereign, then we could all chill out, knowing that G-d is in charge, even of something as catastrophic as a global pandemic.
 And, His recommendation to all of us is to relax, until the plague passes from this earth.
 The verse is likened by rabbinical commentary to the experience of the Children of Israel, during their last night in Egypt, when the Angel of Death was wreaking havoc in the streets of the metropolis.
 They stayed inside their homes, until the precise time of their redemption.
 And, who knows whether the above mentioned verse could be rendered as a prophetic statement, also reaching across the generations to this very time?

-Our proficiency as human beings is ultimately limited in comparison to the artistic rendering of Creation by G-d.
+Our artistic proficiency as human beings is ultimately limited in comparison to the artistic rendering of Creation by G-d.
 Yet, many artists over the ages, as well as more contemporary artists, even photographers, and graphic artists have made the attempt, and continue to make a concerted effort to capture the essence of G-d’s creative expression.
-Additionally, all of us created beings should endeavor to imitate and internalize the qualities of G-d, in respect of our character, especially the thirteen attributes of mercy.
+Even more so, all of us created beings should endeavor to imitate and internalize the inner qualities of G-d, in respect to our character, especially the thirteen attributes of mercy.

 “And the L-RD passed by before him, and proclaimed: ‘The L-RD, the L-RD, G-d, merciful and gracious, long-suffering, and abundant in goodness and truth; keeping mercy unto the thousandth generation, forgiving iniquity and transgression and sin.”